prashkn82/Data-Analytics-in-Zoho/README.md

 🚀 **Critical Business Data Transformation – Zoho CRM Migration & Analytics**

-🚀 **DATA MANAGEMENT ON ANALYSIS & TRANSFORMATION OF BUSINESS - CRITICAL DATA**

 📌 **Project Overview**

 This project focuses on designing and implementing end-to-end data integration and migration solutions for enterprise organisations transitioning from legacy or fragmented systems to Zoho One due to scalability limitations, system discontinuation risks, and the need for a unified business platform.